Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and Lorentz symmetry

 Now let us task ourselves with identifying the subset of Lorentz-invariant IRC-safe observables.
-Obviously none of the EFP's are Lorentz-invariant due to the explicit dependence on angles, but smooth Lorentz-invariant observables can still be expanded in the EFP basis at small energies and angles.
+Obviously none of the EFP's are Lorentz-invariant due to the direct dependence on spatial angles, but smooth Lorentz-invariant observables can still be expanded in the EFP basis at small energies and angles.
 The only Lorentz-invariant of two massless 4-vectors $p_i,p_j$ is $p_i\cdot p_j=E_i E_j(1-\cos\theta_{ij})$.
 At small angles the approximately boost-invariant combination is then $E_iE_j\theta_{ij}^2$.
-The expansion of any permutation-symmetric function of such dot products into a series as above will differ from general EFP's as follows: every angle $\theta_{ij}$ must appear in the product an even number of times, and the pre-factor must consist of nothing but one factor of $E_i E_j$ for every factor of $\theta_{ij}^2$.
-In each EFP only a subset of terms will generally satisfy this condition, so a better representation of the Lorentz-invariant basis is warranted.
+The expansion of any permutation-symmetric function of such dot products into a series as above will differ from general EFP's as follows: every angle $\theta_{ij}$ must appear in the product an even number of times, and the pre-factor must consist of nothing but one factor of $E_i E_j$ for every factor of $\theta_{ij}^2$ (or $1-\cos\theta_{ij}$).
+The Lorentz-invariant version of the polynomial can then be obtained by replacing each $\theta_{ij}^2$ with $2\hat{d}_{ij}$.
+In each EFP only a subset of terms will generally satisfy these conditions, so a better representation of the Lorentz-invariant basis is warranted.

-Let us start again with the most general Lorentz-invariant and permutation-invariant observable of $N$ 4-momenta.
-As we know, it is a function of only the dot products $d_{ij}=p_i\cdot p_j$.
-Such a function can be expanded at small arguments into terms like
+Let us start again with the most general Lorentz-invariant and permutation-invariant observable of $N$ 4-momenta that is \textit{analytic} when expressed in terms of the dot products $d_{ij}=p_i\cdot p_j$.
+Such a function $f$ can be expanded at small arguments into a linear combination $f\sim \sum_G w_G f_G^{(N)}$ of terms of the form

 where the prime indicates that the terms where any two of the indices coincide are excluded.
 Including them would also produce a valid basis, but we leave them out to reduce the complexity of each polynomial.
 Such terms simply correspond to other multigraphs obtained from $G$ by vertex identification, and those already appear in the expansion with independent coefficients.
+This is still an over-complete basis since the matrix of dot products $d_{ij}$ is highly degenerate for $N\geq 5$.
 Unlike in EFP's, we also allow multigraphs with loops since we are not restricting ourselves to purely massless inputs.
 However, if all inputs are massless, all graphs with loops will produce vanishing polynomials.